sanjith-s/Naive-Bayes-Space-Restorer/README.md

     def set_optimal_params(self,
                            metric_to_optimize: Optional[str] = None,
                            min_or_max: Optional[str] = None):
-        """Set the L and lambda_ attributes of the class instances to the optimal hyperparameters for the model based on the values of the metric_to_optimize and min_or_max attributes of the class instance.
+        """Set the L and lambda_ attributes of the class instance to the optimal hyperparameters for the model based on the values of the metric_to_optimize and min_or_max attributes of the class instance.
         If there is more than one hyperparameter combination that produces the